AtenDesignGroup/intercept-pantheon-upstream/web/modules/contrib/office_hours/README.md

 ## USING VIEWS - FILTER CRITERIA

 Only default (out-of-the-box) Views functionality is provided.
-- To show only the entities that have a office hours:
+- To show only the entities that have Office hours:
   - add the filter criterion 'Content: Office hours (field_office_hours:day)',
   - set the filter option 'Operator' to 'is not empty',
-- To show only the entities that have office hours for e.g., Friday:
+- To show only the entities that have Office hours for e.g., Friday:
   - add the filter criterion 'Content: Office hours (field_office_hours:day)',
   - set the filter option 'Operator' to 'is equal to',
   - set the filter option 'Value' to '5', or leave 'Value' empty and set 'Expose operator' to YES.
 - To show only the entities that are open NOW:
-  - add the filter criterion 'Content: Office hours (OfficeHours2 (field_office_hours:status)',
+  - add the filter criterion
+   'Content: Office hours (OfficeHours2 (field_office_hours:status)',
   - choose any of the statusses Open, temporarily closed, permanently closed.

 ## USING VIEWS - SORT CRITERIA